josuecau/GoogleImageSearch/README.md

 A PHP class for image search with Google API

 ## Requirements
-Requires [CURLQuery PHP class](https://github.com/josuecau/CURLQuery) for cURL calls.
+Require [CURLQuery PHP class](https://github.com/josuecau/CURLQuery) for cURL calls.
+You also need a Google API Key.

 ## Usage
      $search = new GoogleImageSearch( 'YOUR_GOOGLE_API_KEY' );